AnthonyTechnologies/python-styleguide/syntax.md

 #### 2.6.1 Trailing Commas in Sequences of Items
 Trailing commas in sequences of items are required if and only if the closing container token `]`, `)`, or `}` does not appear on the same line as the final element, as well as for tuples with a single element.
-The presence of a trailing comma is also used as a hint to our Python code auto-formatter Black or Pyink to direct it to auto-format the container of items to one item per line when the `,` after the final element is present.
+The presence of a trailing comma is also used as a hint to the Python code auto-formatter Black or Pyink to direct it to auto-format the container of items to one item per line when the `,` after the final element is present.

 Correct: